n4226/SwiftyMetal/README.md

 # SwiftGraphicsLib

-A library with helpful objects to improve the experence of making an application with Metal on iOS, macOS, and tvOS in swift.
+A library with helpful objects to improve the experence of making an application with Metal on iOS, macOS, and tvOS in Swift.

 # Supported Operating-systems